 Sarah's educational workshops provide current and relevant content on the subject matter.
 The material is delivered in creative ways that are informative and interactive.
 Participants are encouraged to engage in the learning process by building upon their existing knowledge and expertise.

 Mindfulness and mindfulness meditation is cultivating an awareness of the present moment, without judgment, by bringing intentional attention to our feelings, thoughts, bodily sensations, and surrounding environment.
 Sarah facilitates one-to-one and group secular mindfulness practices for parents and individuals living with cancer.

-Katz, E., Serbinski, S., & Mishna, F. (accepted).
+Katz, E., Serbinski, S., & Mishna, F. (2017).
 Taking the show on the road in holding academic classes in community agencies: Exploratory study findings.
 Journal of Teaching in Social Work.